 Students MUST sign up for College Now before any credit can be given.
 The cost of doing so is free.
 All students who sign up for College Now are eligible to receive College Now credit, regardless of their grade in the class.
-If students have registered to receive college credit and are failing the class or do not have college credit or withdraw from receiving the college credit.
+If students have registered to receive college credit and are failing the class or do not have a grade they would like on their college transcript they have the opportunity to drop the offering of college credit or withdraw from receiving the college credit.
 Some courses have additional requirements.
 At SHHS, students must pass the LBCC math test to receive college credit for MTH 111, 112 and 251.
 They must also pass the LBCC writing sample to receive WR 121 credit.